diskoverdata/diskover-docs/source_files/diskoveradmin_wizard.md

 <img src="images/diskoveradmin_menu.png" width="">

-🟨 Can't find what you are looking for?
-Select **Search** and type a simple word to find where a feature is located in the DiskoverAdmin menu, or refer to the [**Navigating the DiskoverAdmin Panel**]() section.
+🟨 &nbsp;Can't find what you are looking for?
+Select **Search** and type a simple word to find where a feature is located in the DiskoverAdmin menu, or refer to the [**DiskoverAdmin Panel Navigation**]() section.

-### DiskoverAdmin Wizard Setup
+### DiskoverAdmin Wizard

-The DiskoverAdmin service enables fine-tuning of settings for the main components and plugins, which were previously set up within PHP files on the server.
-This update simplifies configuration and maintenance, eliminating the need for a Linux sysadmin to manage your Diskover environment.
+The DiskoverAdmin service allows for the fine-tuning of Diskover's core components and plugins.
+The setup wizard will guide you through the initial configuration of the DiskoverAdmin services, which can be further customized later.

-🔴 &nbsp;The following will walk you through setting up the basic DiskoverAdmin services.
-Under Configuration, select **System** > **Meta** > **Wizard** > **Setup**:
+🔴 &nbsp;Access the Wizard by selecting **System** > **Meta** > **Wizard** > **Setup**:

 <img src="images/diskoveradmin_menu_wizard.png" width="250">

-#### Elasticsearch Basic Settings
+#### Elasticsearch Connection for Diskover-Web

-The following will set the basic parameters for Elasticsearch.
-Note that you can modify any of these later on.
+🟨 &nbsp;Note that Diskover-Web and the indexer(s) can point to two different Elasticsearch hosts, hence the next 2 steps.

 🔴 &nbsp;Input the **IP/AWS endpoint** where your Elasticsearch is running.
 If you have a clustered ES setup, click **+ Add Item** to list your other IPs.